OriolFilter/Docker_101/README.md

 ## docker-compose first example (php apache web)

-First step is to create the file "docker-compose.yml"
+First step is to create the file "docker-compose.yml" (the file can use ".yaml" instead of ".yml")

     $ touch ./docker-compose.yml